Workers Compensation

 Lawyer for 40+ Years

 Yes, you have the right to choose your own doctor 28 days after the injury.
 The worker’s compensation insurance company must pay medical expenses.
+I have a list of worker-friendly doctors – that’s important, because you need a doctor who’ll have your back in any fight with the insurance company.

 28 days after the injury, you do not have submit to treatment by a doctor or clinic chosen by the worker’s compensation insurance company.
 But the insurance company has the right to periodically send you for examination to an “independent medical examination” by a doctor they choose, as long as they send you a check beforehand for round trip mileage.
 You should secretly record the examination, as long as it’s just you and the doctor in the examining room.